Welcome to fletcher + fork. Thank you for coming to this space where the recipes, images and stories from my kitchen live.

 My Grandmother Fletcher had an enormous organic garden where we dug new potatoes from the earth and snipped greens for our salads.
 The dark fragrant soil, rich with compost and earth worms, still lingers enchantingly in my mind.
 She taught me the great importance, long before it was fashionable, of knowing where our food comes from and what goes into it.
 My Grandmother Porter was an incredible baker and a savvy, no-frills cook of Austrian German descent.
 She loved to tell stories of my great-grandmother spending hours rolling paper-thin apple strudel dough each week only to have her six children devour it in mere moments.
 She also mentioned, almost every time she prepared roast chicken, that her mother would never eat a chicken she hadn’t killed herself.

 Many summers were spent sailing in Canada where we fished bass and northern pike from the crystal clear waters of the Georgian Bay and rowed our dinghy to moss and lichen covered rocks, foraging for wild blueberries.
 Living here on the North Shore of Chicago, my life looks nothing like that now, though I still pick up a fishing pole when the rare opportunity presents itself, and maintain a modest organic home garden.
 Most of our food comes from local markets where I try my best to source regional, organic, humanely and sustainably raised ingredients, and from them I create healthy meals and worthy indulgences.
-My hope is that my recipes will become your recipes, and that you’ll gather with joy around your table.
+My hope is that my recipes will become your recipes, and that you’ll gather with joy around a beautiful table.

 photos on this page by Monica Kass Rogers